RomanStet/Diversification_GSI_structured_pop/README.md

 Each execution of the program will scan through the **parameters.txt** file from top to bottom and will perform the simulation *i* times (*i* being the parameter defining the number of iterations) for the first line begining with an "*".

-While runining the "*" is replaced by an "!".
-Once it is done, the "!" is replaced by an "#" and the program scans the "parameters.txt" file again to find the first line begining with an "*".
+While runining the * is replaced by an !.
+Once it is done, the "!" is replaced by an "#" and the program scans the **parameters.txt** file again to find the first line begining with an *.
 Multiple executions can thus be lauched to run in parallele on the same **parameters.txt** file.

-Using gcc, the program can be compiled using the command `g++ -O3 *.cpp`
+Using gcc, the program can be compiled using the command `g++ -O3 *.cpp`.

 ### One_step_mutation

-Performs the simulation with the 1-step mutation model as in Schierup et al., 1998.
+Performs the simulation with the 1-step mutation model as in Schierup (1998).
 It was used to draw figures ...

 ### Two_steps_mutation

-Performs the simulation with the 2-step mutation model as in Gervais et al., 2011.
+Performs the simulation with the 2-step mutation model as in Gervais et al. (2014).
 It was used to draw figures ...

 ### Two_steps_mutation_fitness_valley_crossing

-Same as "Two_steps_mutation" but records
+Same as "Two_steps_mutation" but records the demes where each initial and compensatory mutations occur and the frequency of the ancestral S-haplotype in each deme when the compensatory mutation occurred.
+It was used to draw figures ...